art-framework-suite/messagefacility/docs/user_links/Tutorial_MF_v12_Config.rst

     * valid booleans: :blue:`true`, and :blue:`false`
     * valid float numbers: :blue:`0.5, 2.0, 120., 012e021`, etc
     * strings must be double quoted: "hello world!"(STRIKETHROUGH)
-    * strings can be double quoted: :gren:`"hello world!"`
+    * strings can be double quoted: :green:`"hello world!"`
     * strings can be single quoted: :green:`'hello world!'`
     * strings can even be unquoted as long as it starts with an alphabetic and contains no spaces or breaks: :green:`hello`
 #. *Vectors* of any types